fliphub/fliphub/README.md

 [and can be customized for any config you want](#-flags)

+[it can build itself with webpack or fusebox, with the flip of an env flag][src-pkg-json]

 ## the problem
 - [build systems are notorious for their difficulty][medium-webpack-difficulty].